 A Shared Love of British Culture

 My girlfriend is familiar with afternoon tea and British customs.
-She has enjoyed traditional tea service in Canada and the UK, including cream teas in Devon and Ireland.
-She also loves British television and culture, which gives us a sweet connection.
+She has enjoyed traditional tea service in both Canada and the UK, including cream teas in Devon and Ireland.
+She also loves British television and culture, which gives us a sweet connection rooted in shared familiarity.

 A Cozy English Escape in Brockville